snarkymcsnarkpants/dad_joke_repo/the collection.md

 - The difference between a well dressed man on a bike and a poorly dress man on a unicycle?
 Attire.
 - Steven King has a son named Joe….
 I’m not Joking, but he is.
 - A shark can swim faster than a human, but a human can run faster than a shark….
 So, in a triathlon, it comes down to who’s the better cyclist.
 - My son keeps eating electrical cords.
-I had to ground him until he conducts himself correctly.
+I had to ground him until he conducts himself properly.
 - Today I learned that Albert Einstein was a real person.
 All this time I thought he just was a theoretical physicist.
 - Never date tennis players; love means nothing to them.
 - I hired a handyman and gave him a list of 5 things to do; he only did items 1, 3 and 5 on the list.
 When asked why, he replied “I only do odd jobs”.